huggingface/blog/active-learning-with-autonlp-and-prodigy.md

 <img src="assets/42_autonlp_prodigy/autonlp_multi_class_results.png">

 So, we are now able to classify the articles in the dataset with an accuracy of 98.67%!
-But wait, we were talking about active learning and prodigy.
-What happened to those?
-We did use prodigy as we will see soon.
-We used prodigy to label this dataset for named entity recognition task.
-Before starting the labelling part, we thought it would be cool to have a project in which we are not only able to detect the entities in news articles but also categorize them.
+But wait, we were talking about active learning and Prodigy.
+What happened to those? 🤔 We did use Prodigy as we will see soon.
+We used it to label this dataset for the named entity recognition task.
+Before starting the labeling part, we thought it would be cool to have a project in which we are not only able to detect the entities in news articles but also categorize them.
 That's why we built this classification model on existing labels.

 ## Active Learning